marexisme/Bonzomatic-launcher/README.md

 -When you click on a Bonzomatic already launch in Bonzomatic Launcher, it will ask you if you want to close it -You can now see the bonzomatic Launcher Version in it title

+## Version 1.6 :

+-The entire UI has been redone for a more design-led approach